ahbarnett/memorygraph/README.md

 ### Installation

-Place the code `memorygraph.m` somewhere in your MATLAB/octave path.
+Place the codes `memorygraph.m` and `vline.m` somewhere in your MATLAB/octave path.

 ### Usage